TodePond/MotherTode/documentation/print.md

-# Debug
+# Print

-The `debug` keyword lets you translate your language and print the output to the console.
+The `print` keyword lets you translate your language and print the output to the console.

 ```
 match /[a-zA-Z]/
 emit (name) => `Hello ${name}!`

-debug "world" //Hello world!
+print "world" //Hello world!
 ```